-Planned Number of Units to be Completed in Year Under this Program Planned Number of Households To Be Served in Year Under this Program Planned Number of Acres To Be Purchased in Year Under this Program APR: Actual Number of Units Completed in Program Year Year N/A 100 N/A
+Planned Number of Units to be Completed in Year Under this Program Planned Number of Households To Be Served in Year Under this Program Planned Number of Acres To Be Purchased in Year Under this Program APR Actual APR Actual APR Actual Number of Units Number of Households Program Year Year N/A 100 N/A

-1.10: APR: If the program is behind schedule; explain why: (24 CFR § 1000 512(b)(2))
+1.10: APR: If the program is behind schedule; explain why: (24 CFR § 1000.512(b)(2))

-1.1 Program Name and Unique Identifier: Tenant-Based Rental Assistance -2016-05

-1.2 Program Description (This should be the description of the planned program.): NHA will provide tenantbased rental assistance (vouchers) to eligible families.
-This will include families living on or off the Navajo Nation who are in need of rental subsidies.

-1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.): (17) Tenant-Based Rental Assistance (202(3))

-1.4 Intended Outcome Number (Select one outcome from the Outcome list.): (12) Other: Provide rental assistance to eligible families

-1.5 Actual Outcome Number (In the APR Identify the actual outcome from the Outcome list.):

-1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes fall within 80 to 100 percent of the median should be included as a separate program within this section.): Low-income and eligible families.

-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): Housing assistance payments will be made directly to property owners on behalf of low-income tenants assisted by NHA under this program based on the family's ability to pay a portion of the rent.

-1.8 APR: Describe the accomplishments for the APR in the 12-month program year.
+- 1.1 Program Name and Unique Identifier: Tenant-Based Rental Assistance -2016-05 - 1.2 Program Description (This should be the description of the planned program.): NHA will provide tenant-based rental assistance (vouchers) to eligible families.
+This will include families living on or off the Navajo Nation who are in need of rental subsidies. - 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.): (17) Tenant-Based Rental Assistance (202(3)) - 1.4 Intended Outcome Number (Select one outcome from the Outcome list.): (12) Other: Provide rental assistance to eligible families - 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.) - 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes fall within 80 to 100 percent of the median should be included as a separate program within this section.): Low-income and eligible families. - 1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): Housing assistance payments will be made directly to property owners on behalf of low-income tenants assisted by NHA under this program based on the family's ability to pay a portion of the rent. - 1.8 APR: Describe the accomplishments for the APR in the 12-month program year.

-Planned Number of Units to be Completed in Year Under this Program Planned Number of Households To Be Served in Year Under this Program Planned Number of Acres To Be Purchased in Year Under this Program APR.
-Actual Number of UnitsAPR.
-Actual Number of HouseholdsAPR.
-Actual Number of Acres Rurchased in Program YearAPR.
-Actual Number of UnitsNumber of Number of HouseholdsNumber of Acres Rurchased in Program Year N/A 124 N/A
+of Units to be Planned Number of Households To Be Served in Year Under this Program Planned Number of Acres To Be Purchased in Year Under this Program APR: Actual APR: Actual Number of Units Number of Served in Program Year.
+APR: Actual APR: Actual Number of Acres Number of Acres Purchased in Program Year.
+N/A 124 N/A

-1.10: APR: If the program is behind schedule, explain why.
-(24 CFR § 1000,512(b)(2))
+1.10) APR: If the program is behind schedule, explain why.
+(24 CFR § 1000.512(b)(2))